Montana Sapphire Stud Earrings, 6-prong Buttercup

 Pretty earrings show off, Montana sapphire stud earrings are surrounded by sterling silver.
 Sapphires are among the rarest gemstones in the world.
 Sapphires are also one of the hardest gemstones on earth are extremely durable, which means they will remain beautiful forever, perfect for a unique Montana sapphire gift.
 Earrings are made with Sterling Silver.

-PLEASE NOTE: Montana sapphires are natural stones that vary in shades of color and may not look exactly like the picture but will be varying shades of blue to blue/green
+Disclaimer: Montana sapphires are natural stones that vary in shades of color and may not look exactly like the picture but will be varying shades of blue to blue/green

 Sapphire Size Guide